Alina Lysenko: Career

 medals in the Team Sprint and 500 metres.
 She was runner-up to Martha Bayona in the sprint event in the St Petersburg leg of the 2021 UCI Track Cycling Nations Cup.

 She became the senior Russian Individual Sprint Champion in 2022.
 However, her progress was halted internationally that year due to the ban on Russian athletes racing internationally, following Russia's invasion of Ukraine.
 She made her international return in 2024 as an authorized neutral athlete.
 She competed in the Nations Cup in Hong Kong in March 2024, where she placed third in the Keirin behind Emma Finucane and Emma Hinze.

 She won the sprint title at the 2024 UCI Track Champions League.
 In the process, she became the first rider in the history of the event to win five consecutive events.

 Lysenko was a bronze medalist at the 2025 UEC European Track Championships in the women's sprint in Belgium in February 2025.
 In October, she was also a bronze medalist at the 2025 UCI Track Cycling World Championships in Santiago, Chile, in the women's sprint.

+She won the bronze medal competing at the 2026 UEC European Track Championships in Konya, Turkey in the women's sprint, losing to Emma Finucane in the semi-final but defeating Lea Sophie Friedrich in the bronze medal race.